AdrianLxM/Esel/README.md

 3. Configuration:
   * Allow ESEL to run in the background (it will ask for it)
   * Allow ESEL access to the Android Notifications (it will ask for it)
+    * In newer Android versions, these settings may be not directly accessible due to restricted settings.
+In this case restricted settings must be allowed first, see "Allow restricted settings" in https://support.google.com/android/answer/12623953
   * Upload to Nightscout: Activate "Send to NightScout" in the preferences.
 It needs a configured AndroidAPS with internal NSClient or NSClient itself installed on the same phone
   * Inter-App-Broadcasts: Activate "Send to AAPS and xDrip".
 In xDrip and/or AndroidAPS activate the input method "640g/Eversense".
   * "Smooth Data" applies a smoothing algorithm to the raw values and provides these smoothed values instead of the raw readings.
 Smoothing is per default disabled.